yredsmih/whatsapp-blacklisted-providers/README.md

 They can be found here on [facebook page](https://www.facebook.com/business/partner-directory/search?solution_type=messaging&platforms=whatsapp)

 ## Unnoficial illegal Whatsapp Providers.
-Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely already know about it.
+These are third party providers that are not owned by WhatsApp or anything and they may be object of legal threats.
+Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely will know about them.

 * Chat API https://chat-api.com/en (was closed due Cease and Desist from Whatsapp)